catmaid/CATMAID/sphinx-doc/source/administration.rst

    other adjustments are required, which the changelog will provide information on for the respective release.

-Backup an restore the database
+Backup and restore the database
 ------------------------------

 Backing CATMAID's database up as well as restoring it, is currently a